Eliminating radiative losses in long-range exciton transport: Discussion: Underlying Physics

 As mentioned in Sec.~\ref{sec:intro}, many physical systems to which our model is relevant will suffer from additional non-radiative recombination processes during transport which are, in principle, avoidable but are, in practice, often dominant over the (intrinsically unavoidable) radiative loss mechanisms examined thus far.
 Since non-radiative leakage rates may span many orders of magnitudes depending on the physical system in question, we explicitly study three different regimes here ($\gamma_\text{nr} \ll \gamma_\text{rad}$, $\gamma_\text{nr} \approx \gamma_\text{rad}$ \& $\gamma_\text{nr} \gg \gamma_\text{rad}$).

 A minimal model for these extra loss channels may be introduced via the site-local phenomenological operators

-where $\gamma_{nr}$ is the non-radiative loss rate from the $i^{th}$ site of unit cell $\mu$.
+with associated rate $\gamma_{nr}$ denoting the non-radiative loss rate from the $i^{th}$ site of unit cell $\mu$.
 Since these processes are individual to each site (rather than collective effects), they indiscriminately penalize slow transport, regardless of the eigenstate brightness distribution within the system.

 Another relevant physical feature which we have thus far neglected in our model is the intrinsic dipole moment which each system site may possess (e.g.~due to the polar nature of individual molecules).
-To investigate the effects of these dipole moments, we can modify the coherent inter-site coupling in our system Hamiltonian to instead take the form
+To investigate the effects of these dipole moments, we can modify the all-to-all coherent inter-site coupling in our system Hamiltonian to instead take the form